WNKC: WBOQ

 After the station's sale to new owner Douglas Tanger in 1988 it maintained its classical programming as WBOQ ("W-Bach"), adding on-air hosts well-versed in the form, such as professional flutist Heather Kent and program director Steve Murphy, a singer and choral conductor.
 In the late 1990s, WBOQ transitioned to a mix of Broadway and movie music, and later to a jazz standards format.

 At the end of 2003 the station flipped to an oldies format under new owner Todd Tanger and program director Charlie Curtis, a veteran air personality at such oldies outlets as WCBS-FM in New York and WOMC in Detroit.
 It also adopted the new name "North Shore 104.9", to reflect the station's dedication to its North Shore location.
 With the change the station's listening audience more than quadrupled in size, and the Curtis-hosted "Morning Show" boasted the largest listening audience on the North Shore after all-news WBZ.
 During this period, WBOQ maintained studios on Route 1A in North Beverly.
+From 2006 until 2016, it carried Boston Red Sox baseball as part of the Red Sox Radio Network.

 The station began broadcasting from a new transmitter site in Topsfield on January 10, 2013, with a 6,000–watt signal which increased coverage to other areas such as the Merrimack Valley and the Route 1 corridor; it then began identifying as "WBOQ Gloucester-Boston".
 On December 26, 2017, WBOQ dropped oldies for adult contemporary.

-From 2006 until 2016, it carried Boston Red Sox baseball as part of the Red Sox Radio Network but dropped the games with the adoption of its new format.
+WNKC

 The adult contemporary format ended on July 1, 2022, when the Educational Media Foundation (EMF) began programming WBOQ under a local marketing agreement with its K-Love network; on July 13, EMF filed to purchase the station for $1.75 million.
 The acquisition of WBOQ allows K-Love to reach some areas of the Boston market not covered by its primary station in the area, WKVB (107.3 FM).
 EMF completed its acquisition of the station on September 28, 2022; on October 5, it applied to change the call sign to WNKC effective October 20.
 The actual change of the call sign occurred on October 21.